leaf-node/SpaceDolphin/README.md

 To build the game, run:

+    make clean
     make

-It should automatically download and build the Chipmunk Physics library, so you no longer have to go out of your way to install it manually.
+It should automatically download, build and use the Chipmunk Physics library, so you no longer have to go out of your way to install it manually.
 Of course, you'll need an internet connection (or to copy the "[ChipmunkLatest.tgz](http://chipmunk-physics.net/release/ChipmunkLatest.tgz)" file into the "dl" subdirectory) to proceed.